melisgl/journal/README.md

 ## 14 Journals reference

 In [Basics][f846], we covered the bare minimum needed to work with journals.
-Here we go into the details.
+Here, we go into the details.

 <a id="x-28JOURNAL-3AJOURNAL-20CLASS-29"></a>
 - [class] **JOURNAL**

-    A journal is, conceptually, a sequence of events.
-    `JOURNAL` is an abstract base class.
+    `JOURNAL` is an abstract base class for a sequence of events.
 In case of [`FILE-JOURNAL`][8428]s, the events are stored in a file, while for [`IN-MEMORY-JOURNAL`][b668]s, they are in a Lisp array.
 When a journal is opened, it is possible to perform I/O on it (see [Streamlets reference][f4d5]), which is normally taken care of by [`WITH-JOURNALING`][6131].
 For this reason, the user's involvement with journals normally only consists of creating and using them in `WITH-JOURNALING`.